Apodini/corvus-example-project/README.md

 # corvus-example-project
-An example project build with Corvus.
+This repository contains Xpense, an app that manages bank accounts and transactions for specific users.
+It is built with Corvus.